 Whether you're looking to pop into the village for some essentials, get to a ski-lift on the other side of the valley or get home after a night on the town, you'll find the best ways to get around Morzine here.

-Morzine village is a one kilometer walk from the chalet door.
+Morzine village is a one kilometer walk from Chalet Flori's door.
 On average, this walk takes about 13 minutes.
 All your daily needs and local amenities are available here, along or just off rue du Bourg — the road stretching from the Tourist Office to the Town Hall.

 To Les Gets, Montriond & Saint-Jean d'Aulps: